netxms/packages-deb/README.md

 This repository contains scripts for creating deb packages (netxms-server/netxms-agent).

-Packages are build built by NetXMS team and pushed to http://packages.netxms.org/.
+Packages are built by NetXMS team and pushed to http://packages.netxms.org/.

 Supported releases:
  * Debian 7 (Wheezy)